 It certainly is tempting to be concerned with only the price.
 However, as times change, your insurance program needs to change, too.
 Business owners today are exposed to risks that didn’t necessarily exist when the business was started or those risks have evolved over time.
 A standard commercial package policy or business owners’ policy (BOP) may not provide the needed protection.
 Here are three examples of ways a detailed review of your coverage can help determine if you as a business owner are exposing yourself to risks that could take down your business.

-Fiduciary Liability Coverage– Any business that offers employee benefits such as a 401(k) are subject to ERISA law.
-There are very strict guidelines that lay out an employer’s responsibilities and duty to act prudently.
+Fiduciary Liability Coverage– Any business that offers employee benefits such as a 401(k) is subject to ERISA law.
+There are very strict guidelines that layout an employer’s responsibilities and duty to act prudently.
 Fiduciaries (in this case, the owners of the business) can be held personally liable for any breach of their duties.
 Fiduciary liability insurance responds to claims made against employers, the plans, other employees who help administer the plan, and board members.

 Social Engineering Fraud Coverage– You are a busy CFO.
 You get a hasty email from your CEO that he/she is at a meeting with a new vendor.
 The vendor has a product that your company just needs to have.
 You are instructed to move $15,000 to a different account.
 It turns out to be a fraudulent email and the criminals get away with the money.
 How often does a social engineering attack happen?
 Over 100,000 times per day.
 In the past year, 1 in 5 small businesses and 1 in 2 large businesses have been targeted.